Shafain/Shafain/README.md

 # Hi there 👋, I am Raul Ibrahimov

-🎮 Third-year Computer Engineering student at Kadir Has University with a passion for **game development** and **ethical hacking**.
-🛡️ Experienced with Godot, Unity, Unreal Engine, Kali Linux, and penetration testing.
-🚀 Constantly learning, building, and participating in game jams.
+Third-year Computer Engineering student at Kadir Has University 🚀 Constantly learning, building, and participating in game jams.
 ## Technologies and Tools